-- (2) Proposals are being accepted to conduct Standardized Field Sobriety Testing (SFST) Basic or initial training courses for Texas Peace Officers statewide.
+(2) Proposals are being accepted to conduct Standardized Field Sobriety Testing (SFST) Basic or initial training courses for Texas Peace Officers statewide.
 The maximum potential Federal award for this project is \$150,000.00.
-Proposals can use the average hourly pay rate of law enforcement officers attending the course as a source of match.
-One (1) statewide project will be funded. - (a) Only TCOLE-certified contract providers that meet the General Traffic Safety Grant Eligibility requirements can apply to conduct SFST courses. - (b) Proposals for the basic/initial SFST course and the SFST refresher courses listed under #3 below may be combined into one proposal not to exceed \$650,000.00. - (3) Proposals are being accepted to conduct Standardized Field Sobriety Testing (SFST) Refresher Training courses for Texas Peace Officers.
-The maximum potential Federal award for this project is \$500,000.00.
-Proposals can use the average hourly pay rate of law enforcement officers attending the course as a source of match. - (a) Only TCOLE-certified contract providers that meet the General Traffic Safety Grant Eligibility requirements can apply to conduct SFST Refresher courses. - (b) Proposals for the basic/initial SFST course and the SFST refresher courses listed under #2 above may be combined into one proposal not to exceed \$650,000.00.

-- (4) Proposals are being accepted for the first phase of a project that will ultimately develop, create, operate, and maintain a driving under the influence/driving while intoxicated (DUI/DWI) tracking system database.
-This system should follow the Model Impaired Driving Records Information Systems (MIDRIS) framework, and link Texas' criminal justice agencies databases to create a network containing, at a minimum, the following items: - (a) Offender arrest data - (b) Offender criminal history - (c) Offender driving history - (d) Current offender warrants and arrests - (e) Offender identifiers including identification data, photographs, and fingerprint records - (f) Court adjudication information including initial and final charge - (5) The TRF-TS highly encourages agencies who apply for a comprehensive or yearlong enforcement STEP grant to include DWI/DUI elements as a part of your proposal.
+One (1) statewide project will be funded.

+- (a) Only TCOLE-certified contract providers that meet the General Traffic Safety Grant Eligibility requirements can apply to conduct SFST courses. - (b) Proposals for the basic/initial SFST course and the SFST refresher courses listed under #3 below may be combined into one proposal not to exceed \$650,000.00. - (3) Proposals are being accepted to conduct Standardized Field Sobriety Testing (SFST) Refresher Training courses for Texas Peace Officers.
+The maximum potential Federal award for this project is \$500,000.00. - (a) Only TCOLE-certified contract providers that meet the General Traffic Safety Grant Eligibility requirements can apply to conduct SFST Refresher courses. - (b) Proposals for the basic/initial SFST course and the SFST refresher courses listed under #2 above may be combined into one proposal not to exceed \$650,000.00. - (4) Proposals are being accepted for a project that will ultimately develop, create, operate, and maintain a driving under the influence/driving while intoxicated (DUI/DWI) tracking system database.
+This system should follow the Model Impaired Driving Records Information Systems (MIDRIS) framework, and link Texas' criminal justice agencies databases to create a network containing, at a minimum, the following items:

+- (a) Offender arrest data

+- (b) Offender criminal history

+- (c) Offender driving history

+- (d) Current offender warrants and arrests

+- (e) Offender identifiers including identification data, photographs, and fingerprint records

+- (f) Court adjudication information including initial and final charge

+- (5) Proposals are being accepted for a project that would conduct an assessment of community-based coalitions that address alcohol and substance use to determine the extent and nature of impaired driving prevention strategies and areas for potential collaboration with the traffic safety community.